arthur-vv/hello-world/README.md

 # # Backend software development course
-This repository will be used in back-end developer course (by Cubos Academy)
+This repository will be used in backend developer course (by Cubos Academy)